Ionfrigate12345/Rimworld_RealisticApparelHeatInsulation/README.md

 - In no case they will be considerred as HIA
 - If they have SOS2 "Decompression Resistance" trait, no matter if SOS2 is installed or not, their MaxCT will not be touched by RAHI.
 - All other rules about MaxCT penalty calculation apply.

-Mods adding new biomes wont be considered as "dry" biome and wont have HIA bonus triggered.
+Besides, Mods adding new biomes will never be considered as "dry" biome so will never trigger HIA bonus.

 # Gameplay balance: